 The Board of Directors currently is composed of eight directors elected in three classes, with three Class I, two Class II, and three Class III directors.
 Directors in each class hold office for three-year terms.
 The terms of the classes are staggered so that the term of only one class terminates each year.
 The terms of the current Class II directors expire at the Annual Meeting.
-If elected, the nominees for Class II directors expire at the 2012 Annual Meeting of Shareholders.
-The terms of the Class I directors expire at the 2011 Annual Meeting of Shareholders.
+If elected, the nominees for Class II directors will serve until the 2012 Annual Meeting of Shareholders.
+The terms of the Class I directors expire at the 2011 Annual Meeting of Shareholders and the terms of the Class III directors expire at the 2010 Annual Meeting of Shareholders.